 - 1,158 MW

-Maine’s access to the Gulf of Maine, an abundant untapped resource with over 156 GW of potential energy, makes it a top player in regional offshore wind development.
+With an offshore wind procurement law in place as of July 2023 for 3 GW by 2040, Maine is a top player in regional offshore wind development.
+With significant technical potential relative to its energy demand and the strongest winds of the East Coast off its coast, offshore wind in Maine could power the state many times over.
 Maine is currently moving forward with planning a 11 MW single floating turbine through the University of Maine for development in 2023.
 The state’s Governor’s Energy Office submitted an application to the federal government for the nation’s first floating research array in federal waters to study and support commercial-scale floating offshore wind and inform best practices for development.
 This array would allow for the long-term study of the environmental and fishing impacts of offshore wind development, and help the region adapt practices to ensure the responsible development of this growing industry.
-Maine is working on a floating offshore wind roadmap—an extensive, federally-funded stakeholder engagement process which will create a plan for the responsible development of the offshore wind industry in Maine and put the state on a path to achieving its energy goals.

 - 100% by 2050 renewable energy requirement